zakhard90/token-trader-dapp/README.md

 - Mints tokens based on current exchange rates
 - Has a maximum purchase limit of 100 ETH per transaction

+Note: The Trader contract has to be allowed to mint tokens, so it has to be assigned the MINTER_ROLE on the Token contract.

 ## Configuration

 ### Supported Networks